MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/page-feeds.md

 Page feeds can be associated at the campaign level, which also applies to all the ad groups within the campaign.

-> [!NOTE]
-> Currently you can only associate page feed IDs with campaigns via the Microsoft Advertising web application.
-Support is coming soon via the Bulk API and Campaign Management API.

 You can optionally set each campaign's page feed targeting source via the Bulk API [Source](../bulk-service/campaign.md#source) or Campaign Management API [Source](../campaign-management-service/dynamicsearchadssetting.md#source).
 You can choose one of the following options:

 |Value|Description|